maspen/CNNModelComparison/README.md

 ![](writeup/lenet5_model/lenet5_airplane_prediction.png)

-"Out of the box", this model identified the airplane image mentioned above to a dog.
+"Out of the box", this model identified the airplane image mentioned above as a dog.

 #### LeNet5 Model with Image Augmentation